Medicare fraud: Reporting by whistleblowers

+International Medical Centers HMO and Jeb Bush

+In 1985, Miguel G. Recarey Jr., CEO of International Medical Centers (IMC), a Florida-based health maintenance organization (HMO) was charged with bribing a Medicare officer, bribing a potential federal grand jury witness, and illegal wiretapping in U.S. District Court in Florida.
+He failed to appear for a hearing.
+Recarey received US$781 million in Medicare payments for 197 000 enrollees but did not pay doctors and hospitals for their care.
+Recarey had "employed" Jeb Bush as a real estate consultant and paid him a US$75,000 fee for finding IMC a new location, although the move never took place.
+Bush lobbied the Reagan administration successfully on behalf of Recarey and IMC to waive a rule of maximum 50% Medicare enrollee proportion.
+As of 2015, Recarey was a fugitive living in Spain.
+The IMC fraud was then one of the largest in Medicare history.

-Columbia/HCA fraud case
+Columbia/HCA fraud case, 1996-2004

 The Columbia/HCA fraud case is one of the largest examples of Medicare fraud in U.S. history.
 Numerous New York Times stories, beginning in 1996, began scrutinizing Columbia/HCA's business and Medicare billing practices.
 These culminated in the company being raided by Federal agents searching for documents and eventually the ousting of the corporation's CEO, Rick Scott, by the board of directors.
 Among the crimes uncovered were doctors being offered financial incentives to bring in patients, falsifying diagnostic codes to increase reimbursements from Medicare and other government programs, and billing the government for unnecessary lab tests, though Scott personally was never charged with any wrongdoing.
 HCA wound up pleading guilty to more than a dozen criminal and civil charges and paying fines totaling $1.7 billion.
 In 1999, Columbia/HCA changed its name back to HCA, Inc.

-In 2001, HCA reached a plea agreement with the U.S. government that avoided criminal charges against the company and included $95 million in fines.
+In 2001, Hospital Corporation of America (HCA) reached a plea agreement with the U.S. government that avoided criminal charges against the company and included $95 million in fines.
 In late 2002, HCA agreed to pay the U.S. government $631 million, plus interest, and pay $17.5 million to state Medicaid agencies, in addition to $250 million paid up to that point to resolve outstanding Medicare expense claims.
 In all, civil lawsuits cost HCA more than $1.7 billion to settle, including more than $500 million paid in 2003 to two whistleblowers.